JangSeongwon/MURM/README.md

 => OKAY - Perhaps 500 epoches = 2days+4hours & 6VQVAE model
 => Getting VQVAE with 500 epoches with 600 episodes/ 165K images
-=> Check goal sampling theory with vqvae model i have
+=> Check goal sampling theory with vqvae model I have - On Process

     Parameters of VQVAE2:
     Beta = 0.25